william-dawson/NTPoly/Examples/MatrixMaps/ReadMe.md

 To use the map, simply define a procedure which takes the specified arguments (see the documentation of the `MatrixMapper`).
 In this case, we map a procedure which takes just the row, column, and value of a triplet.
+We then transform the triplet values, and return true or false based on whether we wish to filter the value.

-It also takes an optional parameter which is called supplementary data.
+The mapping procedure can take an array parameter which is for supplementary data (this is not shown here, see the documentation).
 This is an array into which you can pass any and all external data this map might depend on.
-We then transform the triplet values, and return true or false based on whether we wish to filter the value.
+Then when you call the mapping operation, you also pass in this data array.

 ## Mapping Procedure - C++/Python/ETC